cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 ### Downloading and running conversion script

 If you already have an activation key, run the following commands:

 ```
 yum install wget -y
 wget https://repo.cloudlinux.com/cloudlinux/sources/cln/cldeploy
 bash cldeploy -k ACTIVATION_KEY
 ```

-Where `ACTIVATION_KEY` is the one that you get on previous step.
+Where `ACTIVATION_KEY` is the one that you got on previous step.

 After successful conversion, reboot your system by running the following command: